 Risk management considerations

-The U.S. Food & Drug Administration (FDA) receives more than 100,000 reports of suspected medication errors each year.
+The FDA receives more than 100,000 reports of suspected medication errors each year.
 Medication errors can occur “when prescribing a drug, upon entering information into a computer system, when the drug is being prepared or dispensed, or when the drug is given to or taken by a patient.”
 (1)

 Prescribing errors can be minimized or avoided by diligently maintaining up-to-date medication records for all patients.
 Consistently review and update current medications and medication allergies at every patient encounter—including phone consultations.